-The Evoque represented a new direction for Land Rover, being its first crossover.
+The Evoque, which debuted in 2012, represented a new direction for Land Rover: its first crossover.
 Available with two- or four-doors, the Evoque is powered by a turbocharged 2.0-liter four-cylinder that produces 240-hp.
 A permanent all-wheel drive system comes standard and the terrain management system adapts the Evoque to whatever surface you happen to be driving.
-Although it has only been out for a short time, the Evoque won the North American Truck of the Year award last year.

-Land Rover’s entry level model is the LR2 compact luxury SUV which gets minor updates for 2013, including a new 240-hp turbocharged engine and new styling.
-This very capable off-roader features 8.3 inches of ground clearance and permanent four-wheel drive.
+Land Rover’s entry level model is the LR2 compact luxury SUV which has a 240-hp turbocharged engine and plenty of off-road capability thanks to its 8.3 inches of ground clearance and permanent four-wheel drive.
 It also comes with a standard panoramic moonroof and leather upholstery.

 For more space, the LR4 midsize luxury SUV offers seating for five- or seven-passengers.
 The LR4’s tech options got an overhaul in 2012, with updated audio, navigation, and rear-seat entertainment systems.